 PETRONAS currently anticipates total budgeted capital expenditures of approximately RM32.1 billion and RM23.8 billion during the years ending March 31, 2010 and ending March 31, 2011, respectively, including those that have been committed to contract and those that have not been committed to contract.
 Since capital commitments that have been approved but not committed to contract may be subject to change, and because PETRONAS may from time to time determine to undertake additional capital projects, actual capital expenditures in future years may be more or less than the amounts shown.
-PETRONAS expects to fund its future capital expenditures through funds generated from operations, drawdowns under existing term loans and additional external borrowings, including the funds raised through the offering of the Certificates and the concurrent notes offering described under "Capitalization."
+PETRONAS expects to fund its future capital expenditures through funds generated from operations, drawdowns under existing term loans and additional external borrowings, including the borrowings to be made through the offering of the Notes and the Sukuk Offering described under "Summary-The Offering-Concurrent Offering".